apache/flink/docs/content/docs/dev/datastream/fault-tolerance/serialization/types_serialization.md

 All classes that are not identified as POJO types (see POJO requirements above) are handled by Flink as general class types.
 Flink treats these data types as black boxes and is not able to access their content (e.g., for efficient sorting).
 General types are de/serialized using the serialization framework [Kryo](https://github.com/EsotericSoftware/kryo).
+Since Flink 2.0, Kryo is disabled by default.
+An exception will be raised whenever a data type is encountered that would go through Kryo.
+You can enable it via [pipeline.generic-types]({{< ref "docs/deployment/config#pipeline-generic-types" >}}).

 #### Values